 Can we talk here?
-Yes, I am channeling the one and only, and legendary Joan Rivers right about now.
-That’s the level of enthusiasm, gratitude, and pride I feel when I talk about the friends in my life, our collective journeys, and how we ended up where we are.
+I feel the need to channel the legendary Joan Rivers right about now.
+Although I’m not sure why, her voice popped into my head as I thought about the level of enthusiasm, gratitude, and pride I feel when I talk about the friends in my life, our collective journeys, and how we ended up where we are.
 A slew of sophisticated, passionate, educated, successful melanin kings on the planet that all just happen to be in our 40’s.

 I recently spent a little over two weeks in the Caribbean with some of my favorite fellas.
 I needed this break from reality for a plethora of reasons that I won’t divulge at the moment (still processing).
 It didn’t take me returning home to realize whom I had in my life and how much they have held me up during the darkest of days.
 I knew then, right there in a hotel in Santo Domingo, Dominican Republic just how lucky I was, how lucky we all were, to be here, in this moment.
 We were smiling, laughing, sipping, dancing, and experiencing each other’s energy.
 We were fly, sexy, happy, and some of us going through some pretty major drama.
 There was something that stood out to me though.
 It wasn’t obvious, but subtle and under the radar.
 A presence of energy that followed us throughout the trip.
 It was an inarguable fact that we were all survivors!